Nixtamalization: Mesoamerica

 The process of nixtamalization was first developed in Mesoamerica, where maize was originally cultivated.
-The earliest evidence is found in Guatemala's southern coast, with equipment dating from 1200 to 1500 BC.
-How nixtamalization was discovered is not known, but it may have been through the use of hot cooking stones to boil corn in early cultures which did not have cooking vessels robust enough to put directly on fire or coals.
+The earliest evidence is found in Guatemala's southern coast, with equipment dating from 1200 to 1500 BCE.
+How nixtamalization was discovered is not currently known with certainty, but it may have been through the use of hot cooking stones to boil corn in early cultures which did not have cooking vessels robust enough to put directly on fire or coals.
 In limestone-bedrock regions like those in Guatemala and southern Mexico, heated chunks of limestone would naturally be used, and experiments show that hot limestone makes the cooking water sufficiently alkaline to cause nixtamalization.
 Archaeological evidence of this conjecture has been found in southern Utah.

 The Aztec and Maya civilizations developed nixtamalization by using slaked lime (calcium hydroxide, or "cal") and lye (potassium hydroxide) to create alkaline solutions.
 The Chibcha people to the north of the ancient Inca also used calcium hydroxide, while the tribes of North America used soda ash.

 The nixtamalization process was very important in the early Mesoamerican diet, as there is very little niacin in corn and the tryptophan within is unavailable without processing.
 A population that depends on untreated maize as a staple food risks malnourishment and is more likely to develop deficiency diseases such as pellagra, niacin deficiency, or kwashiorkor, the absence of certain amino acids that maize is deficient in.
 Maize cooked with lime or other alkali provided bioavailable niacin to Mesoamericans.
 Beans provided the otherwise missing amino acids required to balance maize for complete protein.